UtilityBase logoUtilityBase

 1. 1Choose 4-band or 5-band to match your resistor.

-2. 2Set each band's color with the swatched dropdowns — the illustration updates live.
+2. 2Set each band's color with the swatched dropdowns.
+The illustration updates live.

 3. 3Read the value, tolerance, and real min–max range.